 The Panel regularly sets up Working Groups involving external scientists with relevant expertise to focus on specific matters and help produce scientific opinions.
 The Panel itself meets regularly in plenary sessions to discuss work in progress and to adopt finalised scientific opinions.
 Each opinion results from a collective decision-making process with every Panel member having an equal say.

-Biological Hazards Unit
+Biological Hazards and Contaminants Unit